If you’re a veterinarian dissatisfied with your salary, you might want to look at our list of the 11 highest paying states for veterinarians.

 To select the 11 highest paying states for veterinarians, we referred to the Occupational Employment Statistics report issued by the government fact-finding agency, the Bureau of Labor Statistics.
 The annual and hourly salaries and the number of veterinarians employed are all taken from the same source.

-Now that we’ve gone over the basics, let’s traverse through the lucky states which made our list!
+Now that we’ve gone over the basics, let’s traverse through the lucky states which made our list of highest paying states for veterinarians!